Simplicial Ricci Flow: Curvature of a Piecewise--Flat -Dimensional Simplicial Geometry

 That this $d$--volume is a simple product of the volume of the dual--cell pairs reflects an important property of RC and is due to the orthogonality between the simplicial and circumcentric dual lattice.
 In addition, these $d$-hybrid volumes, when applied to all pairs of $k$-dual cells $\{\sigma^*_{k}, \sigma_{k}\}$, provide a proper tiling of the discrete geometry.
-The curvature of the simplicial lattice has compact support on such hybrid volumes, e.g. the $Rm$ is naturally defined on $V_{22^*}$, the $Rc$ on $V_{11^*}$, and $Rc$ on $V_{00^*}$ \cite{Hirani:2005,M:1997,MM:2008,AMM:2011}.
+The curvature of the simplicial lattice has compact support on such hybrid volumes, e.g. the $Rm$ is naturally defined on $V_{hh^*}$, the $Rc$ on $V_{\lambda \lambda^*}$, and the scalar curvature, $R$, on $V_{vv^*}$, where $h$ is the $(d-2)$-dimensional hinge in ${\mathcal S}$, $\lambda$ is a dual edge in ${\mathcal S}^*$, and $v$ is a vertex in either ${\mathcal S}$ or ${\mathcal S}^*$ \cite{Hirani:2005,M:1997,MM:2008,AMM:2011}.
 We provide an illustration of the five hybrid volumes in the case of a 4--dimensional lattice in Fig.~\ref{Fig:hybridvol}.

 In constructing the curvature tensors on a simplicial geometry, one can take various approaches.
 On a simplicial lattice, it is well known that the curvature is concentrated on the (d-2)--dimensional hinges $h$ \cite{Regge:1961}.
 The form of this curvature is a conic singularity at the hinge.
 One approach used by researchers is to rigorously analyze this singularity structure, explicitly constructing a Dirac delta distribution for the curvature on the hinge $h$ by embedding the hybrid block and its simplicial support into a $(d+1)$-dimensional Euclidean space \cite{FL:1984,Sorkin:1975}.
 This Dirac delta distribution is assumed to be uniformly distributed over the hinge, $ h $, and thus integral curvature measures were derived.
 An alternative and equivalent description has recently been used \cite{McDonald:2012,M:1986,M:1997,MM:2008,AMM:2011,MM:2008b}.
 First, we take the support for this curvature to be uniformly distributed over the entire hybrid block.
 Second, we use the Voronoi area, $h^*$ and only this area to define the support for the sectional curvature.
 Finally, we assume the geometry within each hybrid block, $V_{hh^*}$, is an Einstein space \cite{Eisenhart:1997}.
-These approaches yield curvatures that are proportional to each other, and can be transformed consistently to each other by taking suitable traces or identifying certain eigenvalues.
+These approaches yield curvature components within each hybrid cell that are proportional to each other, and can be transformed consistently to each other by taking suitable traces or identifying certain eigenvalues.